sehrishahmedsangrasi/Sterling-Strategy-Partners/README.md

 - **DeepSeek** – Helped in feature implementation and enhanced application functionality

 ## Features

-- **User Authentication**: Firebase Authentication is used for secure sign-up and login, including support for Google, Email, and password authentication
 - **Real-Time Data**: Integrated Firebase Firestore for real-time updates and efficient data management
 - **Dynamic Routing**: Next.js dynamic routing features to load pages and content dynamically based on user interaction
 - **Responsive Design**: TailwindCSS ensures the app is responsive and adapts to different screen sizes